Apollo/Skylab spacesuit: Basic design

 The A7L pressure suits reached space flight in October 1968 aboard Apollo 7.
 These were used as launch and reentry emergency suits.
 Also in 1968, NASA recognized that with modifications, the Block II EMU could additionally support the later EVA missions that involved a Lunar Rover Vehicle (LRV).
 This resulted in the termination of Apollo Block III in favor of an Apollo 15 through 17 EMU using an A7LB suit and a "-7" long duration backpack.

 The complete Apollo EMU made its space debut with Apollo 9 launched into space on March 3, 1969.
 On the fourth day of the mission, Lunar Module Pilot Russell Schweickart and Commander James McDivitt went into the Lunar Module.
 The astronauts then depressurized both the Command and Lunar Modules.
 Schweickart emerged from the Lunar Module to test the backpack and conduct experiments.
 David Scott partially emerged from the Command Module's hatch supported by an umbilical system connected to the Command Module to observe.
 The EVA lasted only 46 minutes but allowed a verification of both EVA configurations of the EMU.
 This was the only Apollo spacewalk prior to the Apollo 11 lunar landing mission.

 Apollo 11 made the A7L the most iconic suit of the program.
 It proved to be the primary pressure suit worn by NASA astronauts for Project Apollo.
-Starting in 1969, the A7L suits were designed and produced by ILC Dover (a division of Playtex at the time).
+Starting in 1969, the A7L suits were designed and produced by ILC Dover.
 The A7L is an evolution of ILC's initial A5L, which won a 1965 pressure suit competition, and A6L, which introduced the integrated thermal and micrometeoroid cover layer.
 After the deadly Apollo 1 fire, the suit was upgraded to be fire-resistant and designated A7L.

 On July 20, 1969, the Apollo 11 EMUs were prominent in television coverage of the first lunar landing.
 Also in 1969, International Latex elected to spin off its pressure suit business to form ILC Dover.

 The basic design of the A7L suit was a one piece, five-layer "torso-limb" suit with convoluted joints made of synthetic and natural rubber at the shoulders, elbows, wrist, hips, ankle, and knee joints.
 A shoulder "cable/conduit" assembly allowed the suit's shoulder to move forward, backwards, up, or down with user movements.
 Quick disconnects at the neck and forearms allowed for the connection of the pressure gloves and the famous Apollo "fishbowl helmet" (adopted by NASA as it allowed an unrestricted view, as well as eliminating the need for a visor seal required in the Mercury and Gemini and Apollo Block I spacesuit helmets).
-A cover layer, which was designed to be fireproof after the deadly Apollo 1 fire, was attached to the pressure garment assembly and was removable for repairs and inspection.
+A cover layer, which was designed to be fireproof after the deadly Apollo 1 fire, was attached to the PGA and was removable for repairs and inspection.
 All A7L suits featured a vertical zipper from the helmet disconnect (neck ring), down the back, and around the crotch.